fablabbcn/smartcitizen-docs/docs/knowledge/air/co2/Sensirion_SCD30.md

 ### Limitations

 NDIR CO2 sensors tend to show drift in the data signal over time, and have interferences by humidity [^14], [^23].
 This can lead to invalid data, jumps in the signal, and other artefacts that need to be corrected.
 In the particular case of the SCD30, these limitations are addressed by including a temperature and humidity sensor that can correct by these effects.
-The signal drift over time is corrected by an onboard algorithm, known as [automatic-shelf calibration](/guides/calibration/Sensirion SCD30/#asc).
+The signal drift over time is corrected by an onboard algorithm, known as [automatic-self calibration](#asc).
 This type of algorithm is commonly used to detect clean instances of air and correct the readings, assuming that baseline levels are constant over time [^24].
 After several reviews of sensors, we have seen that this type of technology is currently providing good results and evolving rapidly [^25], [^26].

 Finally, **mechanical stress** can make these sensors yield invalid values, due to the misalignment between the emitter and the photodetector.
 In the case of mobile devices, [photoacoustic NDIR sensors](/knowledge/air/co2/Sensirion_SCD4X/) would be more suitable, with the further advantage of their smaller size.